GraceMandada/Projects/WebCrawler&SearchEngine/README_WebSearchEngine_Interface.md

-                                                                                                       lllnnnSteps to run the script:
+Steps to run the script:

 1) Start the program and a window shall open